PedCoelho/gather-town-scripts/README.md

 -   Consider the impact and usability of displaying other players on the minimap
 -   Add debug function
--   Teleport directly to the coordinate clicked (easier)
+-   Teleport directly to the coordinate clicked
+-   View players names on mouseover

 ### ⏳ KNOWN BUGS